-To improve the journey, you need to fully understand the entire experience of doing business with you, from how the customer initially notices your marketing, to how upselling and repeat business is perceived.
-If you can identify and learn from these customer touchpoints, you are on the right track to make the customer journey a much better experience and eventually bring your company growth and reduced churn.
+To improve the journey, you need to fully understand the entire experience of doing business with you.
+From how the customer initially notices your marketing, to how upselling and repeat business is perceived.
+If you can identify and learn from these customer touchpoints.
+You are on the right track to make the customer journey a much better experience.
+As well as, eventually bring your company growth and reduced churn.

 What does customer touchpoints mean?

 A customer touchpoint is any moment when a customer is in touch with your brand: before, during and after the purchase.
 If you are serious about increasing your company’s customer satisfaction levels, you need to follow up and listen to your customers at every step of the way to be able to improve.

 You find your customer touchpoints along the entire customer journey, which normally contains several stages:

 - Repurchase and advocacy

 To simplify identification, you can start by dividing the touchpoints into three common stages